Sesame Shrimp Balls

 sesame-shrimp-bites-ball

 Traditional aioli is made by emulsifying olive oil and lemon juice with a room temperature egg yolk.
-An American version of aioli tends to be a kicked up mayonnaise sauce, which is also delicious, but not traditional.
+An American version of aioli tends to be a kicked up mayonnaise sauce, which is also delicious, and one that we find ourselves making the most.

-If mayonnaise based sauces aren’t your thing, you can also serve these shrimp balls with cocktail sauce or even a warm teriyaki glaze.
+If mayonnaise based sauces aren’t your thing, you can also serve these with cocktail sauce or even a warm teriyaki glaze.
 Or you can use our popular Homemade Stir Fry Sauce!

 sesame-shrimp-bites-hero

-Can You Make Shrimp Balls Ahead Of Time?
+Can You Make This Recipe Ahead Of Time?

-I hate to say it, but not really.
-These are best right from the oven but if you have to get them done ahead of time, just make them and keep them in the refrigerator until about 20 minutes before you need them.
+These shrimp balls are best right from the oven but if you have to get them done ahead of time, just make them and keep them in the refrigerator until about 20 minutes before you need them.

 Take them out of the refrigerator and get them in the oven but give them an extra few minutes of baking time because they will be chilled from being in the refrigerator.